Skip to main content

 Important Notes

-Plasma-nm will prompt the creation of a wallet in KDE Wallet; see How to use KWalletManager.
+Plasma-nm will prompt you to create a wallet in KDE Wallet; see How to use KWalletManager.
+As of Nitrux 5.1.0, the user must unlock the wallet manually; wireless networks do not connect automatically at login.